Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Complexity of query containment. RSI1 queries

 \begin{proposition} Proposition \ref{trick-pro} is true for each of the following cases: \squishlist \item[1.] $\beta$ is a set of ACs and each disjunct contains closed LSIs and one open RSI. \item[2.] $\beta$ is a set of ACs and each disjunct contains open LSIs and one open RSI. \item[3.] $\beta$ is a set of ACs and each disjunct contains open LSIs and one closed RSI. \squishend Moreover, for the cases (2) and (3), the following conditions should be satisfied: For any $X\neq Y$ that appears in $\beta$, if a constant (say $c_0$) is related by an AC to both $X$ and $Y$ in $\beta$ then, either (i) $c_0$ does not relate to both $X$ and $Y$ by a closed AC in $\beta$ or (ii) $c_0$ does not appear in an open AC in some $\beta_i$.

 \end{proposition} The proof of the above proposition is the same as the proof of Proposition \ref{trick-pro} except that we need to use Lemma \ref{lemma-direct}, clause (3) too.
-The following theorem will be used to prove each of the four cases of Theorem \ref{thm-main-two}.
+The above propositions motivate the following definition which we use in Theorem \ref{lem-con-aa-aa}.